tumblr/genesis/README.md

 ## Tasks
-Tasks are created using the [Genesis DSL](https://github.com/tumblr/genesis/blob/master/tasks/README.md) which makes it easy to run commands, install packages, et.c. in the stripped down environment.
+Tasks are created using the [Genesis DSL](https://github.com/tumblr/genesis/blob/master/tasks/README.md) which makes it easy to run commands, install packages, etc. in the stripped down environment.

 Examples of tasks are the